seddonym/layer_linter/docs/usage.rst

     - ``--config_directory``: The directory containing your ``layers.yaml``.
 If not
       supplied, Layer Linter will look in the current directory.
+    - ``--debug``: Output debug messages when running the linter.
+No parameters required.

 Default usage: